linkedin/swift-style-guide/README.md

 Specifics from these guidelines + additional remarks are mentioned below.

-This guide was last updated for Swift 3.0 on September 26th, 2017.
+This guide was last updated for Swift 4.0 on January 23, 2018.

 ## Table Of Contents